chrismochinski/sir-taskalot/README.md

 Requests submitted through this app are instantly routed to Slack (for visibility) and Jira (for tracking), with formatting and metadata handled automagically in the background.

 > _"Make kindness normal.
-Make ticketing invisible."_ — Mo
+Make ticketing invisible."_ — Dennis Rodman

 ---